skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 ---
 layout: post
-title: "Tesla's Lethal Autopilot Crash - A Failing of UI as Much as AI"
+title: "Tesla's Lethal Autopilot Crash — A Failing of UI as Much as AI"
-excerpt: "The tragedy might have been avoided with better communication by both Tesla and its cars"
+excerpt: "The tragedy might have been avoided if the limitations of the Autopilot were communicated more clearly"
 author: joshua_morton
 editor: andrey_kurenkov
 tags: [Tesla,autonomy,ethics,BigBiz]